 Internet of Things (IoT) system deployments using the public cloud have helped many companies deploy products quickly and reduced their upfront capital costs.
 But using the public cloud in isolation is not the favored option for most enterprises needing to manage networks of IoT devices.
-Instead, according to the Uptime Institute, 65% of enterprises running IoT management workloads are currently using on-premises data centers.
+Instead, a large number of enterprises running IoT management workloads are currently using on-premises data centers.
 That is not to say that they are using on-premises solutions solely and we see that many will also pair on-premises data handling alongside a public cloud connection.
-This hybrid solution is favored by more than half of all IoT-enabled enterprises according to the 2019 State of the Cloud Survey from Rightscale.

 If you are a company looking at deploying IoT devices across your organization, it is worth examining why organizations are now choosing to deploy IoT systems within an on-premise or hybrid environment rather than solely in the public cloud.